EdgeNet-project/edgenet-legacy-2024/README.md

 * New **user registrations are handled manually** on a per-case basis, and must go through some Google App Engine-specific processing.
 Later, other identity providers and user verification methods should be supported.

+## Implementation of The New Architecture

+As of May 2019,

+* Firstly, we will the port current headnode code to Go, to getting the benefit of **client-go** library.
+* Then, **CRDs** will substitute the current datastore and cronjobs by taking advantage of **custom controllers**.